musaffa/file_validators/README.md

 It also prevents file media type spoofing.
 For example, user may upload a .html document as a part of the EXIF header of a valid JPEG file.
 Content type validator will identify its content type as `image/jpeg` and, without spoof detection, it may pass the validation and be saved as .html document thus exposing your application to a security vulnerability.
 Media type spoof detector wont let that happen.
 It will not allow a file having `image/jpeg` content type to be saved as `text/plain`.
 It checks only media type mismatch, for example `text` of `text/plain` and `image` of `image/jpeg`.
 So it will not prevent `image/jpeg` from saving as `image/png` as both have the same `image` media type.

+**note**: Media type spoof detection is integrated in the content type validator.
+This means without content type validation spoof detection wont be enabled.

 ## i18n Translations